 Therefore, if you are planning to transfer points to travel partners, the Chase Sapphire Preferred Card should definitely be your first choice.
 Ultimate Rewards points can be transferred to partners that can help you fly to Hawaii, book premium cabin seats, or stay at luxury resorts.

-Personally, I have never used the Ultimate Rewards portal for a travel redemption.
+Personally, I have never used the Ultimate Rewards portal for travel redemption.
 I have found that I have been able to get a much greater value out of my Ultimate Rewards points by utilizing transfers to travel partners.

 Pro Tip: If you book economy class flights, you should always compare the travel portal rate to the number of points required to book an award flight with one of Chase’s airline partners.